 Women who complain about having periods during pregnancy are simply experiencing Decidual Bleeding, in which a small part of the uterine lining might shed for the first few months of pregnancy.

 A phenomenon called implantation bleeding, which is spotting that can cause period-like bleeding in early pregnancy and can occur in the first month of pregnancy.
 It usually occurs around the time of the first ‘missed’ menstrual period.

 The hormonal changes during pregnancy can cause alterations in the cervix, making it softer and more prone to bleeding.
 In addition, a harmless overgrowth of tissue may form in the cervix.

 In both cases, spotting or light bleeding may be occur after sexual intercourse or a pelvic examination.

 A vaginal infection may cause spontaneous vaginal bleeding during pregnancy.
-The bleeding may be accompanied by an abnormal vaginal discharge
+An abnormal vaginal discharge may accompany the bleeding.

 Most women continue to have sexual relations while pregnant, unless a doctor advises otherwise.